Arthur Peppercorn: Career

 Arthur Peppercorn was born in Leominster in 1889 and educated at Hereford Cathedral School.
 In 1905 he started his career as an apprentice with the Great Northern Railway (GNR) at Doncaster.
-Gresley took a liking to the young apprentice and would supervise his career; in turn, Peppercorn was devoted to Gresley, and would in time be treated almost like one of the family.
+Then CME Nigel Gresley took a liking to the young apprentice and would supervise his career; in turn, Peppercorn was devoted to Gresley, and would in time be treated almost like one of the family.

 Gresley's sudden death in 1941 was a shock to all in the LNER, and although Peppercorn was considered for the role, his great modesty in comparison with that of the other candidate, Edward Thompson, as well as the influence Thompson held within the LNER seniority meant that it was Thompson who succeeded Gresley.
 Thompson was already 60 years old, and both he and the LNER recognised that his appointment was not a permanent solution: both Peppercorn and Harrison were ready in the wings.

 When Peppercorn did succeed Thompson as CME on 1 July 1946, his style of work proved to be very different from that of his predecessor.
 Peppercorn was recognised as an amiable and very well liked man, though despite his popularity, he remained very modest and humble.
 He believed the job was above him, but in truth he possessed much of the outstanding ability of his mentor Sir Nigel Gresley.
 He could see beyond the limitations of the Gresley conjugated valve gear and the flaws surrounding the Thompson locomotives.
 Peppercorn finished several projects which were started by Thompson and cancelled others.
 He revised the K1/1 design to build a batch of 70 class K1s, continued the building of the B1s, and halted further rebuilding of the A10 class into A1/1 specification.
 His most significant mark on railway history must be his LNER Peppercorn Class A1 and the LNER Peppercorn Class A2.

 Peppercorn died in 1951 in Doncaster.